APLAWCET Pattern

 Contributor-Level 10

 No, there is no negative marking in the Andhra Pradesh LAWCET exam.
-This means candidates can attempt as many questions as they like, even if they do not know the answer.
+This means students can attempt all questions.
 No mark will be deducted for a wrong answer or response.
 There will be a total of 120 questions on the Andhra Pradesh LAWCET question paper.
 Each question will carry one mark.
 Thus, candidates will receive marks equal to the correct answers given by them in the entrance examination.

 New answer posted